swcarpentry/good-enough-practices-in-scientific-computing/index.md

 It draws inspiration from several sources, including:

 *   William Stafford Noble's
-    "[A Quick Guide to Organizing Computational Biology Projects rules][noble-rules]"
+    "[A Quick Guide to Organizing Computational Biology Projects][noble-rules]"
 *   Titus Brown's
     "[How to grow a sustainable software development process][brown-sustainable]"
 *   Matthew Gentzkow and Jesse Shapiro's